violetv0id/Limeko-Engine/README.md

+> [!CAUTION]
+> Limeko is currently undergoing a **recode**.
+Previously working features (Basic rendering, Physics) are either no longer working, no longer implemented, or are unpolished.

 # Limeko Engine
 A flexible, Open-Source Game Engine made to combine all of the best features into one lightweight stack.
 Runs Natively on [OpenGL](https://www.opengl.org/), with planned support for [Vulkan](https://www.vulkan.org/).